Patent Law in Plain English: Part 1 – Updates to 35 USC 102(a)

 Under 102(a)(2) you cannot get a patent on something that someone else has already filed a patent on.
 With 102(a)(2) the inquiry is focused solely on whether or not, someone had already filed for an invention that covers the subject matter you hope to get a patent on.
 With 102(a)(2) the USPTO will look to see if there are published patent applications or issued US applications that were filed before your application.

-Now that you know what can prevent one from getting your subject matter patented, we can now look to the predefined ways or exceptions to the prior art.
+Now that you know what can prevent you from getting subject matter patented, we can now look to the predefined ways or exceptions to the prior art.
 These exceptions are contained in 35 USC 102(b).
 102(b) has 5 separate provisions, each bearing an exception to the prior art provisions listed in 102(a).
-In Part 2 of this series, we will go into 102(b), all of its exceptions and how they apply.
+In Part 2 of this series, we will go into 102(b), all of its exceptions, and how they apply.

 For Case Law on 35 USC 102, please see: